 Research on people with hearing loss and their significant others has shown that hearing aids play a significant factor in a person's social, emotional, psychological and physical well-being.

 More specifically, treatment of hearing loss has been shown to improve1:

 When you consider all the benefits of better hearing, you can see that hearing aids hold great potential to positively change your life.

 At their most basic, hearing aids are microphones that convert sound into electrical signals.
 An amplifier increases the strength of the signal, then a receiver converts it back to sound and channels it into the ear canal through a small tube or earmold.
 A battery is necessary to power the hearing aid and to enable amplification.
-Starkey's hearing aids are sophisticated, state-of-the-art instruments that require computer programming to adjust to your specific lifestyle and listening environments.
+Hear Wright's hearing aids are sophisticated, state-of-the-art instruments that require computer programming to adjust to your specific lifestyle and listening environments.

-While no hearing aid can filter out all background noise, Starkey hearing aids are designed to reduce some types of background noise so that you can enjoy conversation and improve communication in places like restaurants, business meetings and social gatherings.
+While no hearing aid can filter out all background noise, Starkey hearing aids are designed to reduce some types of background noise so that you can enjoy conversation and improve communication in places like restaurants, business meetings, and social gatherings.

 Today's digital hearing aids come in a wide variety of sizes and style — from those that sit behind the ear to completely invisible hearing aids — and feature different technology levels to match your specific needs and budget.
 Visit our product section to see for yourself.